yingshaoxo/Go_tutorial_for_Pythoner/web-server/serving-static-files.md

 `go run test.go`

 ```
-	-p="8100": port to serve on
+-p="8100" # port to serve on
-	-d=".":    the directory of static files to host
+-d="." # the directory of static files to host
 ```